-Bunnies Don’t Lay Eggs and Other Reasons to Ditch Easter
+Bunnies Don’t Lay Eggs: Reasons to Ditch Easter

 Easter is considered the most sacred day on the Christian calendar.
 But does it really represent Christ’s resurrection, and should you celebrate it?

 Every spring, the Christian world celebrates Easter.
 Though Christmas receives more publicity and commercialism, technically Easter Sunday is considered the most important day of the Christian calendar.
 This year, Easter will be celebrated on Sunday, April 20.

 But what about the customs surrounding this holiday?
 Bunnies that lay eggs, colored eggs, Easter egg hunts and sunrise services on Easter morning?

 What do any of these have to do with the resurrection of the Savior of mankind?
 In fact, none of these traditions that surround Easter—including the word “Easter” itself—have anything to do with the Bible.

 Though we are not against all holidays, we do see serious problems with Easter and feel compelled to inform others about these issues.

 Here are four reasons you should consider ditching Easter:

 If you would have asked anyone mentioned in the New Testament (from the apostles to the lay members of the early Church) about observing Easter—they would have been puzzled.
 That is because this holiday supposedly celebrating Jesus’ resurrection wasn’t even in their vocabulary—let alone their calendar!